Renato2012/Renato2012.github.io/_pages/about.md

   - /about.html
 ---

+I am a Ph.D. student in Computer Science at the [Federal University of Bahia](http://pgcomp.dcc.ufba.br){:target="\_blank"}.
+I am advised by [Prof. Leobino Sampaio](https://sites.google.com/view/leobino){:target="\_blank"} in the [INSERT Research Group](https://insert-lab.netlify.app){:target="\_blank"}.
+Where I also received an M.Sc. degree in Computer Science in July 2018.

+My research during my M.Sc. focused on mobility support in wireless environments of Named Data Networking (NDN) networks.
+Currently, my research interests include secure and efficient packet forwarding at the edge of NDN architecture.

-I received my M.Sc. degree in Computer Science from the Federal University of Bahia (UFBA), in 2018, and my B.S. in Computer Networks from the Federal University of Ceará (UFC) in 2014.
+Before that, I received a B.S. degree in Computer Networks from the [Federal University of Ceará](https://www.quixada.ufc.br){:target="\_blank"} in December 2014.
+During my undergraduate years, I was advised by [Prof. Paulo Rego](https://cc.ufc.br/curso/corpo-docente/pauloalr){:target="\_blank"}.
+My research during this time focused on opportunistic private clouds.

-More information, in my [Lattes curriculum](http://lattes.cnpq.br/3102385411862897){:target="_blank"} in Portuguese.
+More information, in my [Lattes curriculum](http://lattes.cnpq.br/3102385411862897){:target="\_blank"} in Portuguese.

 Latest five publications
 ------